earlman/me-dev/src/portfolio/index.md

 Feel free to write as much or as little as you want.
 The more detail you add, the better I can contextualize the work I can do.

-You can also ping me on [Linkedin](https://www.linkedin.com/in/earl-mangulabnan-5b0740109/) if you're worried I'll miss the email.
+You can also ping me on [{% indieAvatar "https://www.linkedin.com/" %}Linkedin](https://www.linkedin.com/in/earl-mangulabnan-5b0740109/) if you're worried I'll miss the email.